aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     I mentioned earlier that Site.js is zero-configuration.
 This means that it has certain conventions that it expects you to adhere to.
 For example, if you want to create dynamic routes in your web app, you must place them in a folder called `.dynamic`.

-    Before we move onto creating the chat functionality, let’s create an equivalent of our static “hello, world!” example but with some very basic dynamic functionality.
+    Before we move onto creating the chat functionality, let’s create the equivalent of our static “hello, world!” example but with some very basic dynamic functionality that displays the current date and time.

     ### A timely example

-    From the same terminal window and folder you were in before, enter the following commands:
+    First, create a folder called `.dynamic` within your `demo` folder:

     ```shell
     mkdir .dynamic
     ```

-    Now, open your code editor of choice at the current directory and, using it, create a file called `date.js` in the `.dynamic` folder.
+    Next, open your code editor of choice and create a file called `date.js` in the `.dynamic` folder.
 Once you’re done, your project folder hierarchy should look like this:

     ```shell
     demo/
-      ├ .index.html
+      ├ .index.html    # static route
       └ .dynamic
-            └ date.js
+            └ date.js  # dynamic route
     ```

     In the `date.js` file, enter the following code: